-But it didn’t take me long to realise that the stretch of water before me wasn’t the beginning, middle and end of this part of the southern Baja Californian peninsula.
-It was just one part of the myriad things to do.
-And in this article, I’ll share with you my 10 best things to do in La Paz Mexico.
+But it didn’t take me long to realise that the Sea of Cortez wasn’t the beginning, middle and end of this part of the southern Baja Californian peninsula.
+It was just one part of the myriad activities.
+And in this article, I’ll share with you my favourite things to do in La Paz.
+I have also written a travel guide for La Paz – La Paz Mexico – Full Travel Guide & Attractions including when to visit, how to get around, safety, tours and more.

 1. Swim with the Sea Lions in the Sea of Cortez